silver0a1/dANN/README.md

 ### 6. Two Circles Problem

-This experiment trains a dANN to classify whether a point is inside one of two disjoint circles.
+This experiment trains a dendritic neuron to classify whether a point is inside one of two disjoint circles.

 **To run:**